hlaingwintunn/Friends-Management/User_Stories.md

 Please approach this exercise as you would in your day-to-day development workflow.

 If you write tests in your daily work, we would love to see them in this exercise too.

-#### Git and Commit History

-Sync your app to GitHub and allow access to `winston` and `miccheng`.

-Please maintain a descriptive and clear Git commit history as it would allow us to better understand your thought process.

-### Follow Up

-In the event that you are selected for the next round of interview (onsite chat), please be expected to discuss your work further with us during the interview.

 Looking forward to seeing your code!